AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

      </dependency>
    ```

-   In order to change to the prerelease SDK, simply change the dependency from `com.adobe.aem:aem-sdk-api` to `com.adobe.aem:aem-prerelease-sdk-api` as noted below:
+   To change to the prerelease SDK, simply change the dependency from `com.adobe.aem:aem-sdk-api` to `com.adobe.aem:aem-prerelease-sdk-api` as noted below:

    ```
    <dependencyManagement>